Xinjing-Guo/Si-SiO2_NBTI/README.md

 # Si-SiO2 NBTI: Data and Code Repository

-This repository contains the simulation data, computational codes, and analysis scripts for the research article on Negative Bias Temperature Instability (NBTI) in Si-SiO2 interfaces.
+This repository contains the simulation pameters, simulation results, and analysis scripts used in the published article XXX.

 ## 📋 Overview

-This project investigates NBTI reliability mechanisms in Si-SiO2 systems through first-principles calculations and reliability simulations.
+This project investigates NBTI reliability mechanisms in Si/SiO2 MOSFETs through first-principles calculations and reliability simulations.
 The repository provides all necessary data and code to reproduce the results presented in the associated research article.

 ## 📁 Repository Structure